samhinshaw/stat540/paperreview02.md

 It would have been interesting to see the authors use conditional inference trees as well as random survival forests.  <strike>I am still not sold on their methods of removing correlated features as well.
 In my eyes, it is possible that something could be a better predictor even if it is slightly less correlated with survival (just based on the training data), and in this algorithm gets discarded due to its high (> 0.2 pearson index) correlation with another feature.</strike>

+Interestingly, the model predicts that some of the best features for predicting survival time are "negative" features.
+Looking at **Table 3**, you can see that the vast majority of the subset identifiers are negative populations, with 2/13 of the subsets being entirely composed of negative markers.
+This is worrisome, as it leads me to believe that there *are* other markers that better identify there populations that were not studied here.
+In particular, the exclusion of IFN-γ, IL-2, and TNFα in the feature extraction step.

-- Exclusion of IFN-γ,IL-2, and TNFα in Feature Extraction (3 days)
+- Exclusion of IFN-γ, IL-2, and TNFα in Feature Extraction (3 days)
 	+ IL-2 especially, T cell growth factor, and importance to T<sub>regs</sub>
 - Still used in feature selection

 - Cox proportional-hazards Model has drawbacks
 - Assumption that hazard ratio doesn’t change over time
 	+ Can be untrue when hazards diverge (i.e. different treatment courses)

-- Even with Random Survival Forest, Cox PH Model was used for feature selection
+- Even with Random Survival Forest, Cox PH Model was used for feature selection There is still a possible weakness in the feature selection step here, as random forests are particularly susceptible to highly correlated data which distorts the randomness of trees.
+Even though the authors attempted to control for highly correlated features, they only used a pearson correlation to this end.
+I believe they could have looked at the identifiers of the subsets as well, and restricted their overlap.
+For example, the first two features used were the percentage of cells in the unstimulated group with CD4/CD27 double negative population.
+Though there were other differences between these groups, I find it hard to believe that they could be so different as to warrant being the top two features.
+Perhaps the authors could have

 - “Scaling” mortality to survival time seems a bit sketchy
 	+ But then again, results speak for themselves
 >*"Regression forests are for nonlinear multiple regression.
 They allow the analyst to view the importance of the predictor variables."*
 >*"Survival forests are a model-free approach to survival analysis.
 They allow the analyst to view the importance of the covariates as the experiment evolves in time"*